 3. What is the application process?

-Our co-op and summer internship positions are advertised at post-secondary career centres approximately four months prior to the start of the work term.
-Contact your career centre for details on how and when to apply.
+Our internship positions are advertised at university/college career centres and on our company website approximately four months prior to the start of the work term.
+All students are required to submit an application on our website.
+Contact your career centre for any additional questions on how to apply.

 4. What terms do you hire for?

-We hire students for all terms.
-Students typically complete four-month placements, from January to April, May to August, or September to December.
-Occasionally, we have longer work terms (internships) available, lasting from eight to 16 months, but these depend on the requirements of the students' academic program as well as business need.
+We hire students in three cycles: fall, winter and spring.
+Students typically complete four or eight-month placements.
+Occasionally we have longer internships available, lasting from 12 to 16 months, but these depend on the availability of the student as well as business needs.

 5. What are the recruitment timelines?